Stoke Space

 What RAG changes

-Retrieval-Augmented Generation: searches our vetted docs first, then answers.
+Search our docs first.
 Every claim traceable to source.

 Intelligent Search